 The Commission considers that if a generator wishes to submit a rebid during, or less than 15 minutes before the commencement of, the trading interval to which the rebid applies, it should be required to justify the reasons for submitting the rebid at that time.
-A report which sets out the change in material conditions and circumstances that gave rise to the generator's change in intentions, and the time at which the generator formed the intention to change its offer, would provide the AER with a greater ability to assess whether the generator made the rebid as soon as reasonably practicable, or whether the generator deliberately delayed in making its rebid in the knowledge that other participants would have limited time to respond.
+A contemporaneous record setting out the material conditions and circumstances giving rise to the rebid, the generator's reasons for making the rebid, the time at which the relevant event occurred, and the time at which the generator first became aware of the event would provide the AER with a greater ability to assess whether the generator made the rebid as soon as practicable, or whether the generator deliberately delayed in making its rebid in the knowledge that other participants would have limited time to respond.

-Late rebid reports would also provide information to the AER to assess the extent to which a generator had engaged in a repeated pattern of deliberately delaying rebids until close to dispatch, and therefore whether there was a reasonable basis for that generator to represent to participants that it would honour any offer it made.
+Access to contemporaneous records for late rebids would also allow the AER to assess the extent to which a generator had engaged in a repeated pattern of deliberately delaying rebids until close to dispatch, and therefore whether there was a reasonable basis for that generator to represent to participants that it would honour any offer it made.

-The Commission recognises that the format and content of the reports will need to be sufficiently flexible to accommodate the vast array of potential changes in conditions and circumstances.
+The Commission recognises that the format and content of the contemporaneous records will need to be sufficiently flexible to accommodate the vast array of potential changes in conditions and circumstances.
 A generator may identify a number of related events which taken together represent a material change in conditions and circumstances.
 The generator may not consider it appropriate to respond to a single change in material conditions and circumstances and may only consider it necessary to change its bidding strategy on the basis of a combination of events or once a threshold level for a specific market parameter has been reached.
 This may require a number of events to occur such as changes in demand, reductions in plant availability, network limitations, etc, all of which may be small or immaterial but sufficient on aggregate for the generator to significantly change their bidding strategy.

-The Commission anticipates that the report would be sufficiently comprehensive such that the generator would be able to detail the changes that took place and how a combination of changes influenced the generator's intentions for dispatch, including where the expectation of a change in market conditions did not eventuate.
-Alternatively, if the reasons are relatively straight forward then the report may be less extensive.
+The Commission anticipates that the record would be sufficiently comprehensive such that the generator would be able to detail the changes that took place and how a combination of changes influenced the generator's intentions for dispatch, including where the expectation of a change in market conditions did not eventuate.
+Alternatively, if the reasons are relatively straightforward then the record may be less extensive.